polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/overview.md

 ## Introduction

 The primary functionality of the relay chain is to secure the parachains and facilitate secure communication between them.
-All other functionalities like asset transfers, governance, identities and bridging (a potentially resource intensive task) can benefit from operating separately on system chains.
-System chains are responsible for delegating functionality away from the relay chain for peformance reasons, taking advantage of the inherent parallelization the architecture of Polkadot provides.
+All other functionalities like asset transfers, governance, identities, and bridging (a potentially resource-intensive task) can benefit from operating separately on system chains.
+System chains are responsible for delegating functionality away from the relay chain for performance reasons, taking advantage of the inherent parallelization the architecture of Polkadot provides.

 System parachains are those that contain core Polkadot protocol features, but in parachains rather